vanruc/todoApp/README.md

 ![](doc_img_src/InstallingWildflyEclipse1Guide.PNG)

-2. Select WildFly 15 and click Next
+2. Select the WildFly version you wish to work with and click Next

 ![](doc_img_src/InstallingWildflyEclipse2Guide.PNG)